 4. Communicating the change vision.

-A general counsel and senior managers must not only endorse the vision (and implementation strategy) that are inherent to the introduction of document assembly software.
-They should also express that vision and strategy: what are the advantages of the contract assembly software in terms of business facilitation, time gains resulting from reduced drafting time (increased productivity) and much shorter response time of the legal department, reduced business transaction cycles, enhanced compliance and great risk management achievements?
+A general counsel and senior managers must not only endorse the vision (and implementation strategy) that are inherent to the introduction of contract automation software.
+They should also express that vision and strategy: what are the advantages of the contract creation software in terms of business facilitation, time gains resulting from reduced drafting time (increased productivity) and much shorter response time of the legal department, reduced business transaction cycles, enhanced compliance and great risk management achievements?
 What are the priorities that should be set when making choices?

 It is important that the general counsel, senior managers and the best practice group choose proper and effective communication means to introduce the new way of working, to convey a vision that the forthcoming way of working implies a major relief for the workload and freshens the type of work that remains.
 Communication comes in both words and deeds.
 (Nothing undermines change more than the behaviour of seniors contradicting the verbal communication.)